apportable/NDKSignalTest/README.md

 Watch logcat
 ------------

-- Watch the adb logcat for crash (on 4.3+ devices ...
-4.2 appears immune)
+- Watch the adb logcat for crash (see list of devices known to crash below)

 To build a super-reduced ADB commandline testcase
 -------------------------------------------------